paul-hammant/aerosolized-covid-19/pages/historical-timeline.md

   hash_bookmark: true
 ---

-The airborne or aerosol nature of infection has been talked about for other diseases over the years, and this timeline contains many of the major developments on these subjects.  <a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fits-airborne.org%2Fhistorical-timeline&via=AerosolizedC19&text=%23COVIDisAirborne%20%23masks4All%20%23bewareOfSharedAir%20%23ventilation.
+The airborne or aerosol nature of infection has been talked about for other diseases over the years, and this timeline contains many of the major developments on these subjects.
+Years covered 1901 through to the present day  <a href="https://twitter.com/intent/tweet?url=https%3A%2F%2Fits-airborne.org%2Fhistorical-timeline&via=AerosolizedC19&text=%23COVIDisAirborne%20%23masks4All%20%23bewareOfSharedAir%20%23ventilation.
 See: " target="_blank">Tweet This Page</a>

 For the sake of this timeline, **aerosol** = **airborne** = **droplet nuclei**.
 These are particles that are less-than-100-μm in diameter, and therefore typically evaporate before gravity pulls them to the ground.
 As small particles, they float for minutes, or even hours, and can travel some distance in this time.
 The word aerosol simply means a particle suspended in air.